Libor scandal: Fines

 On 27 June 2012, Barclays Bank was fined $200 million by the Commodity Futures Trading Commission, $160 million by the United States Department of Justice and £59.5 million by the Financial Services Authority for attempted manipulation of the Libor and Euribor rates.
 The United States Department of Justice and Barclays officially agreed that "the manipulation of the submissions affected the fixed rates on some occasions".

 Barclays manipulated rates for at least two reasons.
 Routinely, from at least as early as 2005, traders sought particular rate submissions to benefit their financial positions.
-Later, during the 2007–2012 global financial crisis, they artificially lowered rate submissions to make their bank seem healthy.
+During the 2008 financial crisis, they artificially lowered rate submissions to make their bank seem healthy.

 Following the interest rate rigging scandal, Marcus Agius, chairman of Barclays, resigned from his position.
 One day later, Bob Diamond, the chief executive officer of Barclays, also resigned from his position.
 Bob Diamond was subsequently questioned by the Parliament of the United Kingdom regarding the manipulation of Libor rates.
 He said he was unaware of the manipulation until that month, but mentioned discussions he had with Paul Tucker, deputy governor of the Bank of England.
 Tucker then voluntarily appeared before parliament, to clarify the discussions he had with Bob Diamond.
 He said he had never encouraged manipulation of the Libor, and that other self-regulated mechanisms like the Libor should be reformed.